 The midwestern state of Wisconsin is a hugely popular golfing destination, thanks to the beautiful landscapes that serve as a backdrop to many of its courses.
 If you’re planning a trip to Wisconsin, and would like to play a round or two during your stay, we’ve picked out some of the most enticing golf courses dotted across the state.

 The Oaks Golf Course is a family-owned and operated 18-hole public golf course located in the village of Cottage Grove.
 This par-71 tract combines exceptional playability with some delightful natural scenery.
-Featuring six par 3s, five par 5s, and nine par 4s, the course is suitable for all skill levels – a testament to the design talents of its acclaimed architect, Greg Martin.
+Featuring six par 3s, five par 5s, and seven par 4s, the course is suitable for all skill levels – a testament to the design talents of its acclaimed architect, Greg Martin.
 Bentgrass fairways, tees and uniquely sloped greens give the course a country club feel, as do the thick rough and true-rolling putting surfaces.
 The picturesque layout is complemented by more than 250 mature oak trees scattered throughout the property.
 Notable on-site amenities include a state-of-the-art performance center, golf shop and full-service bar and restaurant.

 4740 Pierceville Road, Cottage Grove